katat/vbot/README.md

 Element to be captured in screenshot.
 All the screenshots in a schema is capturing the same element.
 It is recommend to test against the whole page view, so is the `html`.
 However it is allowed to target any elements in the view, such as `body` or `.css-selector`.

 **host**
-The global host of for the test url path in the scenarios
+The global host of for the test url path in the scenarios.
+It can use `-d` to override the host at the command.

 **scenarios**
 Each scenario can comprise of a set of actions in the page view.
 It groups a set of cohesive tests.